stacks-network/stacks-core/CONTRIBUTING.md

 * Every consensus-critical change needs an integration test to verify that the feature activates only when the hard fork activates.

+* **Mutation testing should evaluate the tests' quality** of the functions added or modified.
+It is complementary to code coverage.

 PRs must include test coverage.
 However, if your PR includes large tests or tests which cannot run in parallel (which is the default operation of the `cargo test` command), these tests should be decorated with `#[ignore]`.